junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Introduced in Senate
 - 2016-04-25 — Read twice and referred to the Committee on Environment and Public Works.
+- 2016-04-28 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2016-06-20 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 114-283.
+- 2016-06-20 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+With written report No. 114-283.
+- 2016-06-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 523.